umalabs/auditable-authorization/README.md

 MAC<sub><i>macaroon_1</i></sub> = HMAC(K<sub><i>possessor_2</i></sub>, MAC<sub><i>macaroon_1</i></sub>)

-3. Macaroons use a [Chained-MACs-with-Multiple-Messages][4] construction.
+3. The second macaroon uses the [Chained-MACs-with-Multiple-Messages][4] construction in a similar manner to the first macaroon.
 The MAC<sub><i>macaroon_1</i></sub> is added to the possessor_2 macaroon as the first claim.
 The other MACs must be discarded after use.

 MAC<sub><i>macaroon_2</i></sub> = HMAC(...HMAC(HMAC(K<sub><i>possessor_2</i></sub>, MAC<sub><i>macaroon_1</i></sub>), claim_2<sub><i>possessor_2</i></sub>), ...claim_n<sub><i>possessor_2</i></sub>)

 Macaroons possessors must be registered at the authorization server (public clients can use dynamic registration to become confidential clients).
-Macaroons are verified via introspection endpoints at the authorization server.
+Macaroons are verified via the introspection endpoint of the authorization server.

 ## Use Case